Parents & Distracted Driving

 - Reward your child for driving safely (with cash and other prizes).

-These apps work with most smart phones and make distraction-free driving a rewarding experience.
+These apps work with most smart phones and make it rewarding to avoid being a distracted driver.

 Take the Pledge